takahashiuhiro/OwaranaiEngine/README.md

 ## Overview

-**OwaranaiEngine** is a research-oriented framework for experimental development of automatic differentiation, tensor computation, and information-geometric black-box optimization — all written in modern C++.
+**OwaranaiEngine** is a research-oriented framework for experimental development of automatic differentiation, tensor computation, and black-box optimization — all written in modern C++.

 The framework is entirely **header-only**, requiring no additional build steps beyond `#include`.

 It also supports **interactive C++ interpreters** (such as **Cling**) for rapid prototyping and experimentation.

 ---